bgatellier/heart-deno/README.md

 Deno >= 1.30.
 Which means:

 - Installed Heart modules MUST exist in the import map
-- The import map location MUST be specified in the `importMap` property of the `deno.json` file.
+- The import map location MUST be specified in the `imports` property of the `deno.jsonc` file.

 ### Incompatible modules